zmwang0574/zmwang0574.github.io/content/news/news_ms_grad/index.md

 ---
 title: Thesis Defended and MS Degree Earned

-event: I defended my thesis in May and got a master’s degree.
+event: I defended my thesis on May 15th and got a master’s degree.
 Happy graduation! 🎓

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.